How to organise the perfect school sports day

 Think about what equipment you’ll need

-You can’t win a sack race without the sacks, nor can you have a prize giving ceremony without any prizes!
+You can’t win a sack race without the sacks, nor can you have a prize-giving ceremony without any prizes!
 Once you’ve made your plan make sure you have all the equipment and materials you need to put your ideas into practice.

 Make sure everyone feels included

 Sports day can be daunting for some pupils, particularly those who are not as sporty or confident as others.
 Make sure you include something for everyone, not just the traditional, often highly competitive races.
 Coming up with a programme of games and activities that challenge different skills will help all children feel included.
 Team games and races are another great way of encouraging children to come together and work constructively to try to win.
-Try to instil an attitude of sportsmanship, where participating and trying your best is recognised and rewarded.
+Try to instil an attitude of fair play and team spirit, where participating and trying your best is recognised and rewarded.
 Discouraging overly competitive behaviour goes hand in hand with this ethos.
 You could award prizes for sporting conduct as well as winning events.

 Remember, primary school sports day is about making children feel included, and feel a sense of pride and achievement.
 With that in mind, you should be able to plan and run a sports day that is enjoyable for children, parents and staff alike!